rchain/architecture-docs/contracts/contract-design.rst

   P,Q ::=   0                  // nil or stopped process

-            |   for( ptrn <- x).P // input guarded process
             |   x!( @Q )       // output ("bang")
+            |   for( ptrn <- x).P // input-guarded process
             |   *x             // evaluate
             |   P|Q            // parallel composition

   x,ptrn ::= @P                // quoted process

 Each of the above terms are processes.
-The first three terms denote I/O, describe the actions of message passing:
+The first three terms denote I/O, describing the actions of message passing:

 * :code:`0` is the stop/halt process that is the ground of the model.

+* The output process, :code:`x!( @Q )`, sends :code:`@Q` on the channel, :code:`x`.

+In this representation, :code:`@Q`, is the quoted process :code:`Q`, but any value, simple or complex, can be sent as a message, including a channel itself.
-* The input term, :code:`for( ptrn <- x ).P`, is the input process.

-  This process searches for some :code:`ptrn` on the channel :code:`x`.
-On matching a defined pattern, this process invokes the continuation, :code:`P`[#]_.
-This implementation of the input term is improved from traditional representations of the π-calculus input term in two respects:
+* The input process, :code:`for( ptrn <- x ).P`, searches for a defined pattern, :code:`ptrn`, on the channel :code:`x`.
+On matching that pattern, it invokes the continuation, :code:`P`[#]_.
+Note that, this is the only term which defines a subsequent computation.The rho-calculus has a unique implementation of the input term that is improved from traditional representations of the π-calculus input term in two respects:

-  (i) A channel corresponds to an unbounded and persistent queue that can be accessed monadically[#]_.
-In simple terms, a channel is like a container for values that can be searched level by level for pre-defined structural patterns.
-Monadic treatment of channels, with the pattern matching capabilities offered by the for-comprehension enact something of an input-guard, which stipulates that a defined state is observed at that location before :code:`P` can execute.
-If, for example, we were traversing the store for all contracts similar to a contract :code:`@Q`, we could implement a naive input-term :code:`for ( @Q <- x ).
-P`, which filters through the data at :code:`x` to find a contract structurally equivalent to :code:`@Q`, and then performs some computation on that result.
+   1. A channel corresponds to an unbounded and persistent queue that is structured monadically[#]_.
+In simple terms, a channel is like    a container that holds a range of values.
+The for-comprehension allows us to search that range for values that match a pre-defined        pattern.
+It is effectively an input-guard which stipulates that some state must be observed at :code:`x` before the continuation          :code:`P` is triggered.
+The input term can be decorated with additional language constructs, such as if-conditionals, to refine query results.

-  (ii) Output operations place data at channels while input operations look for data on channels, in real time.
-This is the same live data stream interface supported by the reactive paradigm, which imbues process interaction with exceptional responsiveness.
+   2. At runtime, input operations search for data on channels while output operations place data at channels, and channels may be bound    to a number of live data generators.
+Thus, the input process supports the same data streaming capabilities that have made the reactive      paradigm so popular.
+This imbues process interaction, written in Rholang, with exceptional responsiveness.

-* The output term, :code:`x!( @Q )`, sends :code:`@Q`, on the channel, :code:`x`.

-In this representation, :code:`@Q` is the code of a process :code:`Q`, but any value, simple or complex, can be sent as a message, including a channel itself.

 The next term is structural, describing concurrency:

-* :code:`P|Q` is the form of a process that is the parallel composition of two processes P and Q where both processes are executing and communicating asynchronously.
+* :code:`P|Q` is the form of a process that is the parallel composition of two processes, :code:`P` and :code:`Q`.

 Two additional terms are introduced to provide reflection:

-* :code:`@P` , the “Reflect" term serializes the code of a process and sends it over a channel.
-This allows us to send processes to other processes and to perform structural pattern matching on processes.
+* :code:`@`, the “Reflect" operation serializes or "quotes" the code of a process.
+This allows us to send processes to other processes.

-* :code:`*x` , the “Reify” term, deserializes the code of a process from a channel.
+* :code:`*`, the “Reify” operation deserializes or "unquotes" and evaluates the code of a process.

+It goes without saying that abstraction is a powerful tool for managing complexity.
+The above presentation is sufficiently abstract to allow the implementations of processes, channels, and messages to go largely undefined.
+For that reason, the rho-calculus model is our most efficient tool to reason about concurrency on a variety of architectural layers, from stack-level evaluation to network-level inter-node communication.

 Use-cases
 -------------------------------------------------------

 Because for-comprehensions also supports join semantics, we can stipulate pattern matches on multiple channels: :code:`for( pThis introduces something of a transactional guarantee

+For example, if for some reason, we were traversing the store for all contracts similar to a contract :code:`@Q`, we could implement a naive input process, :code:`for ( @Q <- x ).
+P`, which filters through the data at, :code:`x`, to find a contract structurally equivalent to :code:`@Q` and then performs some computation, :code:`P`, on that result.

 Rho-calculus also gives a single, reduction (substitution) rule to realize computation, known as the “COMM” rule.
 Reductions are atomic; they either happen, or they don’t.
 It is the only rule which directly reduces a rho-calculus term: